Stochastic model for cell polarity: Notation

-The space of cadlag functions (that is, right continuous functions with left limits) from $[0,\infty)$ to $S$ is called $D_{S} [0,\infty)$ and it is endowed with the Skorohod topology (for details see Chapter 3, Ethier and Kurtz \cite{EK}).
+The space of cadlag functions (i.e., right continuous functions with left limits) from $[0,\infty)$ to $S$ is called $D_{S} [0,\infty)$ and it is endowed with the Skorohod topology (for details see Chapter 3, Ethier and Kurtz \cite{EK}).
 The space of continuous functions from $[0,\infty)$ to $S$ is called $C_{S} [0,\infty)$ and it is endowed with the topology of uniform convergence over compact sets.

-For any operator $A \subset B(S) \times B(S), $ let ${ \cal D }(A)$ and $\mathcal{R}(A)$ designate the domain and range of $A$.
-The notion of the \emph{martingale problem} associated to an operator $A$ is introduced and developed in Chapter 4, Ethier and Kurtz \cite{EK}.
-In this paper, by a solution of the martingale problem for $A$ we mean a measurable stochastic process $X$ with paths in $D_{S} [0,\infty)$ such that for any $f \in { \cal D }(A)$,
+For any operator $A \subset B(S) \times B(S), $ let $\mathcal{D }(A)$ and $\mathcal{R}(A)$ designate the domain and range of $A$.
+The notion of the \textit{martingale problem} associated to an operator $A$ is introduced and developed in Chapter 4, Ethier and Kurtz~\cite{EK}.
+In this paper, by a solution of the martingale problem for $A$, we mean a measurable stochastic process $X$ with paths in $D_{S} [0,\infty)$ such that for any $f \in\mathcal{D }(A)$,

 is a martingale with respect to the filtration generated by $X$.
-For a given initial distribution $\pi \in \mathcal{P}(S)$, a solution $X$ of the martingale problem for $A$ is a solution of the martingale problem for $(A,\pi)$ if $\pi = P X(0)^{-1}$.
-If such a solution exists uniquely for all $\pi \in \mathcal{P}(S)$, then we say that the martingale problem for $A$ is well-posed.
+For a given initial distribution $\pi\in\mathcal{P}(S)$, a solution $X$ of the martingale problem for $A$ is a solution of the martingale problem for $(A,\pi)$ if $\pi= P X(0)^{-1}$.
+If such a solution exists uniquely for all $\pi\in\mathcal{P}(S)$, then we say that the martingale problem for $A$ is well posed.

-\section{The Main Results}
+\section{The main results}

 Our first task in this section is to represent the dynamics of cell molecules as a measure-valued Markov process.
-Suppose there are $N$ molecules in the cell (cytosol and membrane).
+Suppose there are $N$ molecules in the\vadjust{\goodbreak} cell (cytosol and membrane).
 The cell membrane will be denoted by $E$ and it is a sphere of radius $R$ in $\mathbb{R}^3$.
-As we mentioned before, each membrane molecule has two attributes : location and clan indicator.
-The locations are elements in $E$ while the clan indicators will be chosen as elements in the unit interval $[0,1]$.
-Hence $E \times [0,1]$ is the type space for the molecules.
-A molecule of type $x=(y,z) \in E \times [0,1]$ is located at $y$ on the membrane and has $z$ as its clan indicator.
+As we mentioned before, each membrane molecule has two attributes: location and clan indicator.
+The locations are elements in $E$, while the clan indicators will be chosen as elements in the unit interval $[0,1]$.
+Hence, $E \times[0,1]$ is the type space for the molecules.
+A molecule of type $x=(y,z) \in E \times[0,1]$ is located at $y$ on the membrane and has $z$ as its clan indicator.
 Note that a membrane molecule will change its type only due to Brownian motion.
-Therefore during its stay on the membrane only its location (first coordinate) changes while its clan indicator (second coordinate) remains fixed.
+Therefore, during its stay on the membrane, only its location (first coordinate) changes while its clan indicator (second coordinate) remains fixed.

 If there are $N$ molecules in the cell, then we assign mass $1/N$ to each molecule.
 The membrane population at time $t$ can be represented by an atomic measure as follows: